-Suppressors, also known as silencers, are the hearing protection of the 21st century sportsman and woman.
-Despite common myths and misconceptions, suppressors do not actually silence host firearms.233 Engineered to reduce the sound signature of a gunshot, minimize felt recoil, and increase accuracy, suppressors are quickly becoming the favored accessory of shooters nationwide.
-They work by trapping the expanding gasses at the muzzle of a firearm, allowing them to slowly cool, in a similar fashion to car mufflers.234 By decreasing the overall sound signature, suppressors help to protect the hearing of recreational shooters, hunters, and hunting dogs around the world.
+Suppressors, also known as silencers, are the hearing protection of 21st century sportsmen and women.
+Despite common myths and misconceptions, suppressors do not actually silence host firearms.
+Engineered to reduce the sound signature of a gunshot, minimize felt recoil, and increase accuracy, suppressors are quickly becoming the favored accessory of shooters nationwide.
+They work by trapping the expanding gasses at the muzzle of a firearm, allowing them to slowly cool, in a similar fashion to car mufflers.
+By decreasing the overall sound signature, suppressors help to protect the hearing of recreational shooters, hunters, and hunting dogs around the world.

 Even the most effective suppressors on the smallest calibers, like .22 LR, reduce the peak sound level of a gunshot to around 108-120 decibels (dB).
 To put that in perspective, according to the National Institute for Occupational Safety and Health (NIOSH), that is as loud as a jackhammer (110 dB) or an ambulance siren (120 dB).
 The best suppressors reduce the peak sound level to around 130-150 dB.
 While this is a tremendous reduction in noise level, it is still as loud as a jet engine at takeoff (140 dB).
 Although there is variation, well-engineered suppressors generally reduce noise levels by about 20-35 dB, roughly the same amount as a high-quality pair of earplugs or earmuffs.
 Since most hunters do not wear hearing protection in the field because they want to hear their surroundings, suppressors offer a practical and effective alternative type of hearing protection.

-Suppressors are federally regulated under the National Firearms Act (NFA) of 1934, the same act which regulates machine guns and short barreled rifles.243 These items, which fall under the purview of the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), carry severe penalties for criminal use.244 In order to purchase a suppressor an individual must find a licensed dealer, send the appropriate paperwork to the ATF along with a one-time $200 tax per suppressor, undergo an extensive FBI background check, and undergo a NICS check at the point of purchase.245 As of June, 2019, wait times for this process average 9 months or more.246
+Suppressors are federally regulated under the National Firearms Act (NFA) of 1934, the same act which regulates machine guns and short barreled rifles.
+These items, which fall under the purview of the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), carry severe penalties for criminal use.
+In order to purchase a suppressor an individual must find a licensed dealer, send the appropriate paperwork to the ATF along with a one-time $200 tax per suppressor, undergo an extensive FBI background check, and undergo a NICS check at the point of purchase.
+As of June 2021, wait times for this process average 7 months or more.

 While there remains a large amount of misinformation concerning suppressors, realistically they are a useful tool with multiple positive applications.
 Allowing suppressors to be used for hunting has numerous benefits including hearing protection as well as reduced recoil and muzzle rise which results in increased shooter confidence.
 This allows for more consistent and accurate shots, improved relations for hunters and recreational shooters with the general public, and the potential recruitment and retention of new hunters and shooting sports participants due to the favorable attributes of suppressors.